Instead of herbicide, let’s use goats to clear overgrown vegetation in Chimborazo Park to make way for a community urban apple orchard. Read more

-A fancy sticker to place on your laptop or cubicle or car to show everyone that you paid for goats to eat some weeds in Chimborazo Park to make room for a shiny new orchard.Estimated delivery:Ships within the US only
+A fancy sticker to place on your laptop or cubicle or car to show everyone that you paid for goats to eat some weeds in Chimborazo Park to make room for a shiny new orchard.Estimated delivery:Only ships to: United States

-A unisex Goat-Tee in the size of your choice, commemorating the Goatscaping cause and community orchard.Estimated delivery:Ships within the US only
+A unisex Goat-Tee in the size of your choice, commemorating the Goatscaping cause and community orchard.Estimated delivery:Only ships to: United States

 20 backers All gone!

 Name a goat (well, a nickname) for the Chimborazo herd.
-We'll send you a picture of your named goat, so you can proudly display your goat on your refrigerator, cubicle, or wherever flair is allowed.Estimated delivery:Ships within the US only
+We'll send you a picture of your named goat, so you can proudly display your goat on your refrigerator, cubicle, or wherever flair is allowed.Estimated delivery:Only ships to: United States

 5 backers All gone!